Sunday Edit

 The skin around the eye area is the thinnest and most delicate skin on the entire face.
 “It has fewer sebaceous [oil] glands and elastin than the rest of the skin on the face,” explains Minnesota-based dermatologist Holly Hanson, M.D., which means that it is also more prone to dryness and the development of fine lines.
 What’s more, “the skin around the eyes is also under the strain of multiple eyelid muscles in perpetual motion,” Hanson says.

-If the experts had to put an age on it, the general consensus seems to be mid-to-late 20s.
-Still, there is no harm in starting to use eye cream even earlier, since “the process of skin aging starts long before visible changes occur in the skin,” Hanson explains.
+If the experts had to put an age on it, the consensus seems to be mid-to-late 20s.
+Still, there is no harm in starting to use eye cream even earlier since “the process of skin aging starts long before visible changes occur in the skin,” Hanson explains.

-What are the best ingredients to look for in an eye cream?
+What are the best ingredients to look for?

 A swatch of Sunday Riley skincare products.